rathnasorg/pixel-geeks/README.md

 ## How to use

 - Clone the repo
-- Copy your images info ./setup/input
+- Copy your images into ./setup/input
 - `npm start`

 ## To host it on GitHub Pages

 - Create a GITHUB_TOKEN [here](https://github.com/settings/tokens)
+- Create a repo (eg: reponame)
-- Add it as `GH_PAT` https://github.com/user/repo/settings/secrets/actions for GitHub actions
+- Add it as `GH_PAT` https://github.com/user/reponame/settings/secrets/actions for GitHub actions
+- Update homepage in package.json to match your reponame
+- Copy your images into ./setup/input
-- Create a repo and push the code
+- Commit the changes and push the code
 - GitHub Actions will automatically deploy it to GitHub Pages